mynew4/cmangos-docs-wiki/classic_client_structure/BLP-files.md

 ## Introduction

 BLP files are used as texture storage.
 The textures can be stored with a 256 color palette or full 24bit RGB colors.
-The format supports 1, 4 and 8-bit alpha transparency and DXT compression.
+The format supports 1, 4 and 8-bit alpha transparency and DXT compression.<br>
-The file format is NOT chunked.
+The file format is NOT chunked.<br>
 Wikipedia has a nice overview over the format: <http://en.wikipedia.org/wiki/.BLP>

 ## Header